ulisesedu7/Portafolio/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Portfolio: setup and mobile version skeleton
+# Portfolio

-> This is the first skeleton of my portafolio, and it only includes the first two sections of the mobile version of it.
+> This is the my portafolio, it includes information about me as about the projects I've been developing with Microverse and alone.

 ## Built With

+- HTML
-- HTML & CSS
+- CSS
+- Javascript

 ## Live Demo

-- Check the live demo of my page here: https://ulisesedu7.github.io/
+- Check the live demo of my page [here](https://ulisesedu7.github.io/)

 ## Authors